timescale/pgvectorscale/README.md

 If you **want to contribute** to this extension, see how to [build pgvectorscale from source in a developer environment](./DEVELOPMENT.md).

+For production vector workloads, we’re offering **private beta access to vector-optimized databases** with pgvector and pgvectorscale on Timescale.
+[Sign up here for priority access](https://timescale.typeform.com/to/H7lQ10eQ).

 ## Installation